Virus: Genetic mutation and recombination

 Evolution mechanisms of Influenza A virus.
 (A) Antigenic Drift: Gradual accumulation of mutations in the genome of IAVs leads to emergence of new virus variants.
 (B) Antigenic Shift: The reassortment of genetic segments between two or more invading IAVs in a host cell can lead to emergence of an antigenically novel subtype.

 Viruses undergo genetic change by several mechanisms.
 These include a process called antigenic drift where individual bases in the DNA or RNA mutate to other bases.
 Most of these point mutations are "silent"—they do not change the protein that the gene encodes—but others can confer evolutionary advantages such as resistance to antiviral drugs.
 Antigenic shift occurs when there is a major change in the genome of the virus.
 This can be a result of recombination or reassortment.
 The Influenza A virus is highly prone to reassortment; occasionally this has resulted in novel strains which have caused pandemics.
 RNA viruses often exist as quasispecies or swarms of viruses of the same species but with slightly different genome nucleoside sequences.
 Such quasispecies are a prime target for natural selection.

 Segmented genomes confer evolutionary advantages; different strains of a virus with a segmented genome can shuffle and combine genes and produce progeny viruses (or offspring) that have unique characteristics.
 This is called reassortment or 'viral sex'.

 Genetic recombination is a process by which a strand of DNA (or RNA) is broken and then joined to the end of a different DNA (or RNA) molecule.
-This can occur when viruses infect cells simultaneously and studies of viral evolution have shown that recombination has been rampant in the species studied.
+This can occur when viruses infect cells simultaneously, and studies of viral evolution have shown that recombination has been rampant in the species studied.
 Recombination is common to both RNA and DNA viruses.

 Coronaviruses have a single-strand positive-sense RNA genome.
-Replication of the genome is catalyzed by an RNA-dependent RNA polymerase.
+Replication of the genome is catalysed by an RNA-dependent RNA polymerase.
 The mechanism of recombination used by coronaviruses likely involves template switching by the polymerase during genome replication.
 This process appears to be an adaptation for coping with genome damage.